3ative/PWM-Fan-controller/README.md

 # PWM-Fan-controller
-An ESPHome Automatic PWM Fan controller with Alarm
+An ESPHome Automatic PWM Fan controller with Alarm, for 4-Wire (Computer) Fans.

+## Watch the full tutorial here: xxxx